-D’Arcy is aware that her experiences are ones that might not be universally understood, but over her past two EPs - 2020’s ‘Little Demons’ and last year’s ‘Disarray’ - and heading into a forthcoming body of work heralded by new single ‘Crave’, she’s prioritising an increasingly honest lean into all facets of her personality.
+D’Arcy began to tap into a feeling of hyper awareness to the spiritual and non-physical world around her after having relocated from small town Smeaton, Victoria to Minneapolis aged 15.
+The huge change in her surroundings and social life prompted a shift both in her musical ambitions and sensitivity to her intuition.
+D’Arcy is aware that her experiences are ones that might not be universally understood, but over her past two EPs ‘Little Demons’, ‘Disarray’ - and her single ‘Crave’, she’s prioritising an increasingly honest lean into all facets of her personality.
 She describes her debut as a reckoning on the past and a way to get a host of “unresolved feelings” finally tied up and put to bed.
 ‘Disarray’, meanwhile, was born from a solitary lockdown that led the singer down some dark paths of personal exploration.

-D’Arcy’s massive single ‘Crave’ made a splash earlier this year, with its striking video premiering on The Music and Women In Pop describing the songstress's music as “earthy, primal, raw and with the ability to connect deeply with your soul”.
-‘Crave’ hit the #5 most played track on triple j and earned spots on indie and alternative playlists locally and in the US and Europe, before making its live debut when D’Arcy took to the stage supporting indie-pop darling Jack River in Sydney and Melbourne, and during D’Arcy’s own headline Northcote Social Club show in September.
+D’Arcy’s massive single ‘Crave’ made a splash late last year, with its striking video premiering on 'The Music' and 'Women In Pop' describing the songstress's music as “earthy, primal, raw and with the ability to connect deeply with your soul”.
+‘Crave’ hit the #5 most played track on triple j and earned spots on indie and alternative playlists locally and in the US and Europe, before making its live debut when D’Arcy took to the stage supporting indie-pop darling Jack River in Sydney and Melbourne, and again during D’Arcy’s own headline Northcote Social Club show in September 2022.